Juan-Jones/earnonlinemoney/content/blog/how-to-start-an-online-business.md

 In today's digital age, starting an online business has never been easier or more profitable.
 According to Statista, e-commerce sales are expected to reach $6.54 trillion by 2022.
 This surge is driven by the growing number of consumers who prefer shopping online for convenience, variety, and competitive prices.
 An online business allows you to reach a global audience and operate 24/7, maximizing your earning potential.

-### Step 1: Brainstorm Business Ideas
+### 1. Brainstorm Business Ideas

 The first step in starting an online business is identifying a profitable niche.
 A niche is a specific segment of the market that you will target with your products or services.
 Choosing the right niche is crucial because it determines your target audience and competition.
-To find a profitable niche, consider the following:

 ### Identifying Your Niche